msotomorras/cloud-pareidolias/README.md

 ## Process picture:
 **1. Find Region Of Interest (ROI)**
-* ⋅⋅Generate mask of the image
+* Generate mask of the image
 In this step we do image thresholding, in order to find big areas of white pixels in the sky.
 The brightest areas in the picture would become white pixels, and the rest of the areas would be black.
 ![mask img](https://raw.githubusercontent.com/msotomorras/cloud-pareidolias/master/05-Debug/img_0_mask.jpg)
 * Find areas within a defined threshold and extract that part of the image<br/>